 Some parents drive their children to school themselves, others use our comprehensive school bus service.
 Middle School students living near to campus also enjoy the independence of taking public transportation as route 31 stops beside the school entrance.

 High School Students

 The majority of our students take public transport.
 The public bus route 48 and route 51 stop outside the school and the journey to Cham/Rotkreuz train station takes approximately 10 minutes.
-There is an ISZL shuttle bus service from the Zug Campus, departing daily at 8.15.

 Because we welcome many new families every year, the administration, faculty, parents and students at ISZL put a great deal of time, planning and thought into the ways we can help families to become a part of our community.